 Mendin walked toward the door of the artifact.
 Inagrin had set up a perch with four other Curtani to prevent any foe from taking the platform.
 There was no reason for him to remain there, he had complete confidence in her abil—.

-A blast knocked Mendin forward.
-He was flung through the air, landing head first.
+An explosion knocked Mendin forward.
+He was flung through the air, flipping in midair, he landing on his back.
 Smoke filled his vision and his ears rang from the explosion.
-All other sounds were muffled.
-Soldiers screaming?
+He heard the muffled sounds of soldiers screaming or yelling.
 Were his troops wounded or dying?
 What was that?
 The ceiling of the artifact’s landing platform began to hum and glow, lines of energy coursed through the crystalline walls.

 “What . . . happened?”
 Good, Mendin could still hear his voice.

 “Commander!”
-A Curtani from the second dropped to his feet near Mendin.
+A Curtani dropped to his feet near Mendin.

 Mendin flung his hand in the direction of the explosion.
 “Check . . . on . . . the . . . others.”